How To Care and Grow Beautiful Lilac Trees And Bushes

 How To Care For Lilacs in the Garden

 Although lilac trees do not need much attention while growing, a small amount of care will help them grow to their full size and produce more of those lovely blooms.
-Some of the steps to take while caring for lilacs are as follows:

 1. Apply a good layer of mulch every year to retain moisture and control weeds.

-2. Wait until the top becomes thoroughly dry and then water the common lilac trees well.
+2. Wait until the top becomes thoroughly dry, and then water the common lilac trees well.

 3. Fertilize lilacs very sparingly.
 A good fertilizer in late winter will serve as enough for the rest of the year.